 The region code may be in a 538 note (System requirements) in the bibliographic record or printed on the original case, and is sometimes printed on the disc itself (often as a number inside of a globe).
 Region 0 and 1 DVDs do not require an additional label.
 If the item is other than Region 0 or 1, affix a non-US format label in the lower left corner on the front of the plastic case and write the applicable region code in ink in the space provided.

-Use the appropriate marker (a Sharpie fine-point permanent marker) and carefully transcribe the last 9 digits of the barcode (those after the “39002”) around the hub of the DVD on the side that has the disc label.
+Use the appropriate marker (USE ONLY WATER-BASED PERMANENT MARKERS) and carefully transcribe the last 9 digits of the barcode (those after the “39002”) around the hub of the DVD on the side that has the disc label.
 Usually you can use a black marker, but some DVDs have labels that obscure the hub and will have to be marked using a different color such as silver.

 Check the item record for the correct location and item type.
 The item type for stand-alone DVDs should be media.
 This material will circulate for one week.
 If there is accompanying textual material (user guides, pamphlets, inserts, etc.) that will get a separate item record, apply the item type media to this material as well.
 Enter the item type format code Suppl in the CHRON field for the accompanying material, and apply the Item Statistical Category Suppl.